Deploy a Service in Azure

 <service-name>.cspkg, but you can specify a different name if you choose.

 If you have installed the Windows Azure Tools for Microsoft Visual Studio, you can package and deploy your service from within Visual Studio.
-For more information, see Publishing the Windows Azure Application from Visual Studio.
+For more information, see Publishing a Cloud Service using the Azure Tools.

 After you package your service, you can use the Windows Azure Management Portal to create a cloud service that you can deploy to the Windows Azure staging or production environment.

 The service package file that you created with the cspack.exe utility.

 The service configuration file, which provides configuration values for your service.